The ArthroFree design required innovations in signal transmission, power, and light—with minimum thermal by-product. So we created Meridiem®

-light technology (MLT): a high-efficiency, laser-equipped light system.
+light technology (MLT): our high-efficiency, low-heat light system.

 MLT is backed by Lazurite patents in global jurisdictions, and this market-ready asset indicates opportunities in healthcare, aerospace, and manufacturing.

-Meridiem refers to high noon, when the sun offers maximum brightness, but not maximum heat.
+Meridiem refers to high noon, when the sun offers maximum brightness, but sub-maximal heat.

 A 15mm x 15mm model of Meridiem light technology.